-This watercraft is equipped with a reboarding step, which can be lowered and used to make reboarding easier.
-(See page 46 for information on operating the reboarding step.)
+This watercraft is equipped with a reboarding step, which can be lowered and used to assist in reboarding.
+(See page 48 for information on operating the reboarding step.)

 Boarding alone

 (1) From the rear of the watercraft, place both hands on the boarding platform, pull yourself up, and then grasp the handgrip with one hand.